Belize City Entry Requirements

 Recommended Vaccinations

-- Rabies - Recommended for adventure travelers, those working with animals, or visiting remote areas
+- Rabies - Consider for extended stays or those working with animals

 Health Insurance